opendatasoft/slate/source/includes/_dataset_extractors.md

 `extractor` | extractor type. <br> *string*.

 ### Returns
-An object composed of the name of the extractor as well as an object whose keys are the name of the guessed parameter and the values the guessed value.
+An object composed of the name of the extractor as well as an object whose keys are the name of the guessed parameter and whose values are the guessed values.